sql-machine-learning/elasticdl/elasticdl/python/elasticdl/README.md

 ### Submit Jobs

-Same as in the development mode, just replace `python -m elasticdl.python.client.client` part with `elasticdl`.
+Same as in the development mode, just replace `python -m elasticdl.python.elasticdl.client` part with `elasticdl`.

 ## Check the pod status